-In this Buyer’s Guide, we’ll summarize what’s included in the new Pro Tools Artist, Pro Tools Studio and Pro Tools Flex software options, as well as explain the differences between them to help you find the right software for your studio.
-But first, let’s take a look at some of the new creative tools that everyone has access to in the latest 2022.4 update.
+Now available in four versions tailor-made for music creators and post-production professionals, there’s a version of Pro Tools out there for everyone.
+In this Buyer’s Guide, we’ll summarize what’s included in Pro Tools Intro, Pro Tools Artist, Pro Tools Studio, and Pro Tools Ultimate, as well as explain the differences between them to help you find the right software for your studio.
+But first, let’s take a look at what's new in the latest Pro Tools update.

 Perfect for aspiring music creators, Pro Tools Artist has everything you need to make beats, write songs, record vocals and instruments, and mix studio-quality music.
 The annual Pro Tools Artist subscription includes Pro Tools Artist software, which supports up to 32 audio tracks, aux tracks and instrument tracks, as well as 64 MIDI tracks for recording and producing music.